Sweet Potato Casserole

 What is the difference between a sweet potato and a yam?

-They are indeed two different root vegetables that look and taste different from each other.
-A yam is drier, starchier, and have a tree bark like skin.
-While a sweet potato has a wetter interior with a higher sugar content.
+Sweet potatoes and yams are indeed two different root vegetables that look and taste different from each other.
+A yam is drier, starchier, and has a tree bark-like skin.
+A sweet potato has a wetter interior with a higher sugar content.
 They also have a smooth skin.
 Both can have different colored flesh.
+They’re often confused as many people use canned yams in sweet potato casserole!

 Yes!
-Prepare the casserole according to the directions but do not bake and be sure to leave off any toppings as they don’t hold up well after freezing.
-Line your baking dish with heavy foil allowing extra for overhang.
-Spread sweet potato filling in prepared baking dish.
-Fold foil overhand over the filling and freeze for 24 hours or until solid.
+Prepare the casserole according to the directions but do not bake.
+Be sure to leave off any toppings as they don’t hold up well after freezing.
+Line your baking dish with heavy foil allowing extra for overhang, then spread the sweet potato filling in the prepared baking dish.
+Fold foil over the filling and freeze for 24 hours or until solid.
 Remove from the baking dish and wrap once more in foil.
-Freeze for up to 3 months.
+Now you can freeze it for up to 3 months!
 Thaw completely before baking and bake as directed.

-A generous portion of sweet potatoes on a plate.
+closeup: a generous portion of classic sweet potato casserole with marshmallows on a black plate

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Pinterest, Facebook, and Instagram for all my latest updates!